rjswenson/universal-card-catalog/README.md

-# war_room_viewer
+## universal_card_catalog

-A basic card catalog.
+A basic card catalog for any gaming system.
 The goal for this sucker is to assist in a closed source game project I'm working on.
 While the game might be closed source, this card catalog will be universal.
+Works with D&D, RTS games, and any other system with monsters, units, or heroes.

 ====